Robust Trajectory Tracking of Autonomous Surface Vehicle via Lie Algebraic Online MPC: Methods

 \subsection{Offline Bi-level Feature Extraction}

 Inspired by the Fourier-based nature of wave and wind disturbances~\cite{lale2024falcon}, the features we use are all Fourier-based.
-However, directly using a large number of random Fourier features for disturbance estimation leads to unnecessary computational overhead, while many of them fail to capture the dominant frequency components and spatial correlations of the residual term.
+However, directly using a large number of random Fourier features for disturbance estimation causes many of them fail to capture the dominant frequency components and spatial correlations of the residual term.
 To address this issue, we perform feature extraction to identify and retain components that contribute significantly to the residual representation.
 This reduces both the computational cost and the risk of overfitting while preserving model accuracy.

 Each feature is represented as a sine–cosine pair obtained from a single variable $z_{t,i}$ with a trainable frequency $f_j$:

 where $d$ is the state dimension (12-dimensional state and 1-dimensional time) and $m$ is the number of selected frequencies.